If you’ve been working in Radiology for any length of ...

 Another important factor to consider before requesting a quick turnaround time for your medical transcript is whether the transcription company provides expert service.
 For example, do the transcriptionists have a background in medicine, an understanding of medical terms, and experience in transcribing all types of medical reports for all specialties?
 If so, it’ll considerably reduce the time required to produce the transcript.

 In addition to a quick turnaround time, an expert service like SyberScribe will also provide accuracy, security, and a good cost.
 Providing accurate transcriptions ensures the correct diagnosis and treatment of a patient and protects you against litigation, while employing data protection measures to keep personal information safe ensures compliance with privacy and confidentiality laws.
 What’s more, you’ll only pay by the job and other transcription-related costs are paid by the service provider.

 As you can see, if the audio file is of high quality with few speakers, no obscure industry terms to research, and so on, a medical transcriber can produce a transcription fast.
-Keeping these things in mind, if you need a quick turnaround time for medical transcription, contact SyberScribe today.
+If you’re still unsure, we’ve answered commonly asked questions regarding our process in our Quality & Security FAQs.
+At Syberscribe, we’re committed to excellent service delivery so if you need a quick turnaround time for medical transcription, contact us today.